heyMP/phys010/units.md

 | watt | W | power

-> You still need to know about other (non SI) units like Calorie.
+> You still need to know about other (non SI) units like the Calorie.
 You do not need to remember that a Calorie is 4184 Joules, but you need to know that a Calorie is a unit of measurement for the physical quantity known as energy.

 ### Creating new units from old ones.